 At times of drastic transformation of the public space and the crisis of the Western museum model, the course intends to stimulate the conceptualization and discussion around exhibitions that reconstitute themselves while transiting through present fractures—becoming permeable.
 Against or released from the inherited framework of Western museums founded under the conditions and logic of colonial and neo-colonial modernity, there are illuminating cases of exhibition propositions that move across structures, categories, narratives, and values.
 They activate passages through fissures, while disrupting and transforming principles, like those of artistic autonomy, authorship, ownership, historicity, and objectification.
 Often, they reveal and disarticulate stagnant biases and privileges enmeshed in institutional power structures.

 By disarticulating the limits between inside and outside, objects and subjects, figure and background conditions, permeable exhibitions lead to transfers of power and aim to produce citizens’ engagements.
 In the course, we will co-reflect on cases across localities.
 We will depart from the Water Community Museum, by Marcela Moraga and the Colectivo Social Salvemos el Río Renaico (2016-present).
 Founded collectively with and for the community of Renaico in the south of Chile, the Water Community Museum confronts the capitalist extractivism in the region by collecting and preserving a cultural element that has been driven to extinction by the logging industry: the water.
 We will also follow and analyse emerging models in the making, such as the Edo Museum in Benin City, Nigeria, which plans to challenge the Western model through the “undoing of the objectification that has happened in the West,” performing a “reteaching tool—a place for recalling lost collective memories,” and being located within “a public garden” will offer “a welcoming green environment suitable for gatherings, ceremonies and events” (David Adjaye).
-The Edo Museum is expecting to host restituted collections from European museums, such as the so-called Benin Bronzes that were supposed to be exhibited at the Humboldt Forum in Berlin this year and of which the German government has recently announced it was negotiating the restitution.
+The Edo Museum is expecting to host restituted collections from European museums, such as the so-called Benin Bronzes that were supposed to be exhibited at the Humboldt Forum in Berlin and of which the German government announced last year its restitution.